UCI-GREGoR/wgs-downstream/README.md

 ### Step 2: Configure workflow

 Configure the workflow according to your needs via editing the files in the `config/` folder.
-Adjust `config.yaml` to configure the workflow execution, and `manifest.tsv` to specify your sample setup.
+Adjust `config.yaml` to configure the workflow execution, and `bam_manifest.tsv` or `gvcf_manifest.tsv` to specify your sample setup.

 The following settings are recognized in `config/config.yaml`.

-- `manifest`: relative path to run manifest
+- `bam_manifest`: relative path to aligned read file manifest
 - `sample-logbook`: local Excel spreadsheet clone of sample manifest information from Google docs
   - this is upstream input. a local cloned file is preferred due to the possibility of uncontrolled upstream changes
 - `data-model`: local Excel spreadsheet clone of data model information from Google docs